Index

 How can I incorporate Hannah into my kitchen rituals?

 You can offer small tokens of appreciation, such as herbs or special recipes, to Hannah in exchange for her blessings and guidance, deepening your connection to her magical influence.
+And when you sense a wand tapping your shoulder, pay attention: Hannah is giving you advice.

 Artist Statement